 Hoover Arbor Day

-The Hoover Beautification Board works with Hoover Landscape Architecture & Urban Forestry staff and Hoover City Schools staff to organize annual Arbor Day celebrations at public schools and at Aldridge Gardens.
-Since 1998, these celebrations have helped Hoover retain its status as a 'Tree City' in the Arbor Day Foundation's Tree City USA program.
-The school and community celebrations work to educate children, youth and adults about forest trees and urban trees, and about the importance of cities maintaining healthy urban forests.
+Since 1998, the Hoover Beautification Board has worked with City and School System staff, as well as an assortment of generous sponsors and volunteers to plan, organize and conduct annual Arbor Day celebrations at public schools and at Aldridge Gardens.
+These celebrations have helped Hoover retain its status as a 'Tree City' in the Arbor Day Foundation's Tree City USA program, and have added thousands of trees to the city’s urban forest.
+The school and community celebrations educate children, youth and adults about forest and urban trees, and about the incredible benefits trees provide.
+The Hoover Beautification Board produces a comprehensive Arbor Day Report detailing Hoover’s annual Arbor Day activities.
+View the 2019 Arbor Day Report – HERE.

-Hoover's Arbor Day essay contest is conducted at the 4th Grade level with all elementary schools in the Hoover City Schools System invited to participate.
-School faculty along with a panel of Beautification Board members read and judge each essay to determine an overall contest winner and winners from each school.
-Contest winners are honored at the community Arbor Day celebration and receive an assortment of prizes for their work including cash, tree identification books, an Aldridge Gardens membership, plants, etc...
-Prizes are provided by local sponsors and the Beautification Board.
-Each winner is invited to read his or her essay at the community celebration.
+Hoover's Arbor Day essay contest is conducted at the 4th Grade level with all elementary schools in the Hoover City School System invited to participate.
+School faculty along with a panel of Beautification Board members judge students’ essays to determine an overall winner of the contest, and one winner from each participating school.
+Essay contest winners are honored at Hoover’s community-wide Arbor Day celebration and invited to read their essays to celebration attendees.
+Contest winners receive an assortment of prizes for their work, including cash, tree ID books, a one-year Aldridge Gardens membership, trees, etc. Prizes are provided by local sponsors and the Hoover Beautification Board.